JohnGUnderwood/atlas-search-cli/README.md

 **Arguments:**

 - `query`: The search query string.
+- `--config`: The name of the configuration to use.
 - `--field`: The field to search.
 Can be specified multiple times.
 Defaults to wildcard (`*`).
 - `--projectField`: The field to project.
 Can be specified multiple times.
 - `--index`: The name of the search index to use.
 Defaults to `default`.